-Neighbourhood Plan examination gets underway
+Neighbourhood Plan examination concludes

 Following the Regulation 16 consultation of the Hurst Green Neighbourhood Plan, conducted by Rother District Council, the examination of the plan has begun.
 This is a crucial milestone in shaping the future of our community, and focuses on ensuring the plan meets national requirements and aligns with local policies.